Scholars Showcase

 • 180 Seconds!!
 The time restriction forces you to think through the entire problem & solution.
 It’s easy to ramble, but to fit everything in that time frame, you must know your stuff!
 That said, don’t let the time limit be the thing keeping you from pitching.
 The best way to beat the clock is by practicing.
 The Scholar Tank Team will also give you feedback as to what went well and what needs to be improved so you can fine tune your idea.

-Proposals are due Monday, April 7, 2025 at 8:00 AM.
+Proposal deadlines for 2026 will be announced in the spring.
 All individuals on the proposal must be EKU students currently enrolled in courses.

 In your proposal, please include the following information: